Accounting (MActg)

 Upon successful completion of this program, students will be able to:

-• Accounting Knowledge - Each accounting major is proficient in expanded conceptual and technical accounting knowledge.
+• Accounting Knowldedge - Each accounting major is proficient in expanded conceptual and technical accounting knowledge.

-• Critical Thinking and Discipline Integration - Each student will think critically and integratively to solve complex business problems.
+• Critical Thinking and Discipline Intergration - Each student will think critically and integratively to solve complex business problems.

 • Research Skills - Each student will be able to apply research techniques to solve complex business problems.